Close

 We recognise that part-time students may have work commitments and you may need to inform your employer which days you need to participate in lectures, seminars and other individual and group activities.
 This will depend on the modules you elect to take over the two years of study.

-iii) We recommend that you take at least two of the ‘common core’ modules in the first year of study, but the choice is yours.
-It is also important to remember that modules in Terms 2 and 3 often build on those in Term 1.
-For example, if in Year 1 you wish to take the more advanced epidemiological modules offered in Terms 2 and 3 you will need to have taken Basic Epidemiology in Term 1 of your first year.
+It is important to remember that modules in Terms 2 and 3 often build on those in Term 1.
+For example, if in Year 1 you wish to take the more advanced health economics modules offered in Term 2, you will need to have taken Introduction to Health Economics in Term 1 of your first year.

 Terms 2 and 3